BABBEL | CEO OFFICE IN PRACTICE

 Leadership capacity expanded without additional headcount.

-Significant change was navigated without losing execution discipline.
+The team navigated repeated organisational change without losing execution discipline.

 THE RESULT

 Clear decision rights and stable operating rhythms prevented escalation as complexity increased.
-Board processes and communication standards met IPO expectations.
-Executive visibility supported external positioning.
-Internal communication aligned more than 1,000 employees through rapid growth.
+Internal communication aligned more than 1,000 employees through rapid growth and repeated organisational change.
+The EA function expanded leadership capacity without adding headcount.

 Most importantly, the systems held.

-Through leadership transitions, the shift to remote work, and IPO preparation, execution discipline remained intact.
-The infrastructure did not break under pressure.
-It adapted.
+Through leadership transitions, the shift to remote work, and sustained pressure at scale, execution discipline remained intact.
+The infrastructure adapted rather than broke.